New Parents Information

 We've created this hub on our website to help you, new parents, access the most relevant information and complete all the necessary steps to get your child enrolled.

-We would like to invite all prospective parents and pupils to join us at one of our Open days / Evenings where you can experience our school first hand.
+We would like to invite all prospective parents and pupils to join us at one of our Open Evenings where you can visit our brand new school.

 Reception and Main School